nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/README.md

 ---

 ##  Citation and Method
-The methods used here are described in detail in: (placeholder for Nan's paper)
+The methods used here are described in detail in: (https://arxiv.org/abs/2508.08393)

 ---